Toplac Plus application

 You probably should sand the present layers with 180 or 220 grit paper until the hull is smooth before doing the next coat I always do at least 4-5 coats

-I wet sanded the whole hull with 320.
+I wet sanded the whole hull with 320 after the disastrous 2nd coat.
 Whats another 3 hours of sanding in the grand scheme, right?
 For the most part that smoothed things over with a few ares to touch up.
 The next coat will be the 3rd and thin as I can reasonably make it.
 I will definitely need a 4th and I’m guessing a 5th.
 I thought I was going to get away with 3 coats, but so be it.
 I’ll be much more careful on the interior where I surely do not want any extra-curricular sanding.